MetOffice/mule/um_utils/docs/source/um_utils/select.rst

     * SELECT - Field filtering tool for UM files (using the Mule API) *
     ===================================================================
     usage:
+      mule-select input_filename [input_filename2 [input_filename3]]
-      mule-select input_filename output_filename [filter arguments]
+                                  output_filename [filter arguments]

-    This script will select or exclude fields from a UM file based on the values set in the lookup headers of each field.
+    This script will select or exclude fields from one or more UM file based on the values set in the lookup headers of each field.

     optional arguments:
       -h, --help            show this help message and exit

     filter arguments:
       --include name=val1[,val2] [name=val1[,val2] ...]
                             specify lookup headers to include, the names should correspond to lookup entry names and the values to the desired values which must match

       --exclude name=val1[,val2] [name=val1[,val2] ...]
                             specify lookup headers to exclude, the names should correspond to lookup entry names and the values to the desired values which must not match

       --or                  specify the separation of two criteria sections that should be "or"d together; this is a positional argument

     examples:
       Select U and V wind components (lbfc 56 57) at model level 1 mule-select ifile ofile --include lbfc=56,57 lblev=1

+      Select U and V wind components (lbfc 56 57) at model level 1 from two input files
+      mule-select ifile1 ifile2 ofile --include lbfc=56,57 lblev=1

       Select pressure (lbfc  8) but not at surface (lblev 9999) mule-select ifile ofile --include lbfc=8 --exclude blev=9999